NFT - What is it and what does it have to do with the metaverse?

-In the business environment, for example, rooom metaverses are possible on rooom in which employees and partners of a company can access certain content only with the help of NFTs.
+In the business environment, for example, with the rooom Web3 platform metaversesare possible on rooom in which employees and partners of a company can access certain content only with the help of NFTs.
 For example, employees could receive virtual badges and use them to attend training seminars.
 Key customers could receive digital invitations that allow them to visit additional rooms with special features.
 Those in the exclusive area know that there are only like-minded avatars around them and can network carefree.
 So NFTs can also be used for employee and partner retention.
 And why not for customer loyalty?
 They could also receive tickets to special areas when a project of a certain size is successfully completed.

 Blockchains and Sustainability

 Current discourses on NFTs often also focus on the topic of sustainability.
 But why?
 After all, a digital good doesn't consume any real resources, doesn't have to be sent halfway around the world in a package, and doesn't create any environmentally harmful waste, right?
 So half right.